RayJr2/MercuryXPc/README.md

 ---

 ## 🔐 Generating Self-Signed TLS Certificates

-- You can generate a self-signed certificate with OpenSSL:
+You can generate a self-signed TLS certificate using the built-in tool:

+- In the application, go to **Tools → Generate TLS Certificate**.
+- This will create a valid self-signed `server.crt` and `server.key` for use with TLS connections.

+Alternatively, you can generate a certificate manually using OpenSSL:

 openssl req -x509 -newkey rsa:2048 -keyout server.key -out server.crt -days 365 -nodes

 ---